symfony/symfony-docs/book/forms.rst

 So far, you've seen how you can use the ``form_theme`` Twig block in a template to import form customizations that will be used inside that template.
-You can also tell Symfony to automatically use the form customizations from a template for all templates in your application.
+You can also tell Symfony to automatically use certain form customizations for all templates in your application.
 To automatically include the customized blocks from the ``fields.html.twig`` template created earlier, modify your application configuration file:

 .. configuration-block::